srl-labs/containerlab/docs/manual/kinds/ixia-c-one.md

 === "gosnappi"

-ixia-c-one is configured by using Rest APIs.
+keysight_ixia-c-one is configured by using Rest APIs.
 It can be configured using multiple language sdks.
 In this example, steps are provided to setup the test with gosnappi sdk.

 Ensure go is installed on the system and confirm using `go version` that the version is at least `go1.17.3` .